 In this regard, I point to what I believe boils down to many people’s over-inflated sense of self-importance (and even occasional paranoia).

 You and I just aren’t worth the effort.
 No one cares about your Skype calls or video.
 Period.
-They have much better things to do than listen to your mundane conversations.
+They have better things to do than listen to your mundane conversations.

 What if you are really are “interesting”, by someone’s definition?
 It’s possible — perhaps even likely — that government agencies have access, under certain conditions, to your Skype conversations.